 Why settle for ordinary deviled eggs when you could make these visually enticing Bloody Mary Deviled Eggs?
 This recipe offers a fun Bloody Mary twist to this popular appetizer, garnished with celery stalks, olives, and shrimp!

 Bloody Mary Deviled Eggs are perfect for those special occasions or festive holiday celebrations such as Thanksgiving, Christmas, Easter, New Year’s Eve, or enjoy them as a creative snack for Game Day or as fun finger food for a party!

-Made with a spicy egg yolk mixture, served in egg white halves that are given a rimmed effect with seasoning, these deviled eggs can be served as a stand-alone party appetizer or be added to a charcuterie board that your guests will be talking about for ages to come!
+Made with a spicy egg yolk mixture, served in egg white halves that are given a rimmed effect with seasoning, these deviled eggs can be served as a stand-alone party appetizer, and served with other appetizers like Mexican Shrimp Cocktail, or be added to a charcuterie board that your guests will be talking about for ages to come!

-This deviled egg recipe is a fancier version of deviled eggs than my Instant Pot Southern Deviled Eggs.
+This deviled egg recipe is a fancier version of deviled eggs, like my Pimento Cheese Deviled Eggs, than my Instant Pot Southern Deviled Eggs.
 It is one of our favorite Thanksgiving appetizers that we share with family and friends.

 Why You’ll Love This Recipe

 Quick to make: This Deviled egg recipe will only take you 15 minutes if you’ve already made your boiled eggs or bought them.
 Unlike actual bloody Marys, no Bloody Mary mix is required.

 Eye-catching appetizer: Ditch the usual dips and chips for those special occasion parties and opt for these breath-taking Bloody Mary Deviled Eggs.
 They’ll seriously impress the guests to no end!

 Make ahead: Certain elements of these deviled eggs can be made a day or two in advance such as the boiled eggs and the egg yolk mixture.